-On October 31, 2023 the Company's President and CEO agreed to continue to defer the amount owing for unpaid salary (\$1,597,204 (October 31, 2022 - \$1,432,774), which liability was evidenced, but not settled, by way of a promissory note from the Company issued on October 31, 2022.
+On October 31, 2023 the Company's President and CEO agreed to continue to defer the amount owing for unpaid salary \$1,597,204 (October 31, 2022 - \$1,432,774).
+Due to the fact it was unlikely this amount would be paid within the following 12 months, it was reclassed for accounting purposes from accounts payable and accrued liabilities to a long-term liability, which liability was evidenced, but not settled, by way of a promissory note from the Company issued on October 31, 2022.
 The note was unsecured and carried no interest.
 As the interest rate was below the market rate for such a loan, which was estimated at 20%, based on consideration of comparable loans of other companies, there was a deemed benefit to the Company.
 As such the portion of the promissory note considered to represent that benefit was recorded in equity (deficit) as a noteholder contribution.
-The amount of the benefit was then recognized over the life of the promissory note as an accretion expense (for the three months ended January 31, 2024 \$Nil (2023 - \$54,838).
+The amount of the benefit was then recognized over the life of the promissory note as an accretion expense, for the nine months ended July 31, 2024 \$Nil (2023 - \$164,513).